The Bankrate promise

 7. Your lifestyle is stable

-Buying a home involves a lot of upfront costs that can take a few years to recoup, so if you anticipate moving before you can recover those expenses, homeownership might not be right for you right now.
+Buying a home involves a lot of upfront costs that can take a few years to recoup, so if you anticipate moving before you can recover those expenses, homeownership might not be the right choice for right now.

-“For two-income households, obviously the risk and opportunity are twice that of situations where there’s just one wage earner,” Hamrick says.
-“In a perfect world, buyers would buy a home well beneath their means so they aren’t devoting so much of their income to the mortgage and other related costs.”
+“In a perfect world, buyers would buy a home well beneath their means so they aren’t devoting so much of their income to the mortgage and other related costs,” Hamrick says.

 8. You know what you want

-It’s smart to have a good idea of the area or neighborhood you want to live in and the type of home you want before you begin your quest.
-Houses, townhouses, condos, co-ops, duplexes — there are lots of options out there, and each one has its own considerations for costs, upkeep and personal enjoyment.
-If you buy a condo, for example, you won’t have to do the yardwork, but in addition to your mortgage payments, you must be able to afford the monthly homeowners association fees, aka carrying charges.
+It’s smart to have a good idea of the neighborhood you want to live in and the type of home you want before you begin your quest.
+Houses, townhouses, condos, duplexes — there are lots of options out there, and each one has its own considerations.
+If you buy a condo, for example, you won’t have any yardwork, but you will have monthly homeowners association fees in addition to your mortgage payments.